BLSQ/iaso/docs/pages/users/reference/iaso_web/user_guide.md

 ### Projects

 A Project in IASO relates to an instance of mobile application.
 Each Project is identified by a Name and an App ID.
-See [here](Projects) or a more detailed definition of Projects in IASO.
+See [here](https://iaso.readthedocs.io/en/doc_test/pages/users/reference/iaso_concepts/iaso_concepts.html#projects) for a more detailed definition of Projects in IASO.

 **Create a Project**